Agricultural-Robotics-Bonn/reproj_rnn/README.md

 In this repository the available tensor fusion methods are [px-wise attention](https://arxiv.org/abs/1808.03833) (`models/rnn_avg_attention_reproj_segmentation`) and [Conv-GRUs](https://arxiv.org/abs/1511.06432) (`models/gru_reproj_segmentation`).

+### Training details

+We train our models with sequences of N frames as samples, and a batch is a set of these sequences.
+These include RGB-D images and associated camera/robot odometry.
+A limitation of temporal models is that they are generally trained and evaluated on consistent framerates.
+However, real-world systems need to deal with variable framerate as well as frame drops and jitter.
+Therefore, we train our models on sequences with artificial frame drops and jitter with monotonously increasing indices (see our [paper](https://arxiv.org/pdf/2206.13406.pdf) for more details).
 ## Datasets used
 We evaluate our ST-Fusion layer in a segmentation task in two challenging agricultural datasets: